-This movement at the railway station initiated the first efforts to determine the crustal movements by geodetic methods in the west section of the NAF.
-Aytun [32] conducted a conventional geodetic network at Ismetpasa segment from 1957 to 1969 and arrived at a creep rate of 15 mm/yr [32, 25] and of 11 mm/yr from 1969 to 1978 [32, 33].
-Ugur [34] established a microgeodetic network for his Ph.D.
+This movement at a railway station initiated the first efforts to determine the crustal movements by geodetic methods in the west section of the NAF.
+Aytun [32] conducted a conventional geodetic network at Ismetpasa segment from 1957 to 1969 and arrived at a creep rate of 15 mm/yr [32, 25] and of 11mm/yr from 1969 and 1978 [32, 33].
+Ugur [34] established a microgeodetic network for his

-study in 1969, but the displacement he found was within the error margin therefore no significant movement was ascertained with high accuracy and precision.
+Ph.D. study in 1969, but the displacement he found was within the error budget therefore no significant movement was ascertained with high accuracy and precision.

-In 1972, two microgeodetic networks were established, one in Ismetpasa and the other in Gerede by the General Command of Mapping.
-Both triangulation networks were measured in 1972 and 1973.
-The Ismetpasa network was later measured by Eren [35] in 1982 and Deniz et al. [36] in 1992 using horizontal angles and electromagnetically measured distances by the Geodesy Working Group at Istanbul Technical University.
-The first phase of this 1972 network in Ismetpasa was conducted using slant distances, which were then reduced to Gauss projection plane on which the network adjustment was made.
+In 1972, two microgeodetic networks were established one in Ismetpasa and the other in Gerede by the General Command of Mapping.
+Both triangulation networks were measured in 1972 and 73.
+The Ismetpasa network was later measured by Eren [35] in 1982 and Deniz et al. [36] in 1992 using horizontal angles and electromagnetically measured distances by Geodesy Working Group in Istanbul Technical University.
+The first period of this 1972 network in Ismetpasa were conducted using slant distances which then were reduced to Gauss projection plane on which the network adjustment were done.
 During the adjustment of the network, the points on the Eurasion plate were chosen as reference points.
 The Doppler observations carried out on the same network were adjusted in the same fashion in 1982 by Eren [35].
-As a third phase, the terrestrial observations were repeated in 1992 by Deniz et al. [36], only this time without one observation point, namely point 5, since it had been destroyed during the past years.
-The creep slip rates computed by these terrestrial measurements campaigns are listed in table 1.
+As a third period, the terrestrial observations were repeated in 1992 by Deniz et al. [36], only this time without one observation point, namely point 5, since it had been destroyed during all the years past.
+The creep slip rates computed by these terrestrial measurements campaigns are listed in Table 1.

-Table 1: Summary of the analyses of the Ismetpasa terrestrial network (derived from Deniz et al. [36]).
+Table 1:Summary of the analyses of the Ismetpasa terrestrial network (derived from Deniz et al. [36]).

 Analyses 1972-82 1982-92 1972-92

 Deformation vector (mm) 111.2 87.1 192.9

-Azimuth of deformation vector (grad) 250.1 253.1 243.0
+Azimuth of def. vec. (gon) 250.1 253.1 243.0

 Creep rate (mm/yr) 11.1 8.7 9.6

-As can be clearly seen from table 1, it is possible to take individual campaigns in their own right and arrive at deductions for the creep rates as $11.1\pm3.3$ mm for the 1972-1982 period and $8.7\pm3.7$ mm for the 1982-1992 period as opposed to the lump sum of both campaigns and stating one creep rate as $9.6\pm3.0$ mm, depending on the point of view (fig. 4).
+As can be clearly seen from Table 1, it is possible to take individual campaigns in their own right and arrive at deductions for the creep rates as $11.1\pm3.3$ mm for the 1972-82 period and $8.7\pm3.7$ mm for the 1982-92 period as opposed to the lump sum of both campaigns and stating one creep rate as $9.6\pm3.0$ mm, depending on the point of view.

-Altay and Sav [37] measured a creep rate of 7.7 mm/yr between 1982 and 1990 just using creepmeter readings.
+Altay and Sav [37] measured a creep rate of 7.7mm/yr between 1982 and 1990 just using creepmeter readings.
 Saroglu and Barka [38] made a tape meter measurement on the cracked railway station wall and obtained 40 cm total creep since the building of the wall in 1957, which gives a slow creeping rate of 11 mm/yr.